 The halls are open during fall and spring breaks and Thanksgiving vacation, but meals are not provided.
 During winter vacation, special arrangements are made for students who wish to remain in residence - international students, athletes and students who are taking classes at the University of Pennsylvania.
 These students pay a special fee for room and board and live in an assigned residence hall.

-Any student requiring special housing accommodations because of special disability needs should contact the coordinator of Access Services at Canwyll House.
+Any student requiring special housing accommodations because of special disability or medical condition should contact the coordinator of Access Services at Canwyll House.

 The College is not responsible for loss of personal property due to fire, theft or any other cause.
 Students who wish to insure against these risks should do so individually or through their own family policies.